AstarNetwork/astar-docs/docs/nodes/collator/secure_setup_guide/configuration.md

 # 6. Configuration

 :::tip
-This will be a lot of copy/paste but don't be lazy and try to understand what we are doing here.
+There is a lot of copy/paste in this section, but it is highly recommended that you try to understand each step.
+Please use our official discord for support.
 :::

 ### Prometheus